Dihedral G-Hilb via representations of the McKay quiver

-In the parallelogram, the fixed representations are contained in the left (and identified right) side of $\mathcal{D}$, and in the line parallel to it passing through the middle of $\mathcal{D}$ (more precisely, $\rho_{i(a+1)}$ and $\rho_{i(a+1)+q}$ for $0\leq i<k$ respectively).
-Note that $\McKay(G)$ is now drawn in a cylinder where only the top and bottom sides are identified.

-The arrows of $\McKay(A)$ going in and out of representations in the fixed locus, split into two different arrows, while for the rest we have a one-to-one correspondence between arrows in $\McKay(A)$ and $\McKay(G)$. \end{proof}
+Note that $\McKay(G)$ is now drawn on a cylinder where only the top and bottom sides are identified.
+The arrows of $\McKay(A)$ going in and out fixed representations split into two different arrows, while for the rest we have a 1-to-1 correspondence between arrows in $\McKay(A)$ and $\McKay(G)$.

-Therefore, the McKay quiver of $G$ can be represented by a parallelogram of length $q$ and height $k$, as shown in Figure \ref{McKayQ}.
-The quiver is drawn in a cylinder, so that the bottom and top rows are identified, with $\Z/2$-orbifold edges where the 1-dimensional representations are situated.
-This object it is also known in the literature as {\em orientifold}.
-At every row $i$ we denote by a $+$ sign the representation $\rho^+_{i}$ and with a $-$ sign the representation $\rho^-_{i}$.
-The vertices in the middle of the parallelogram represent the 2-dimensional representations $V_{j}$.
-Notice also that the height $k$ of the McKay quiver is odd since we are considering the $\BD_{2n}(a)$ case.